About the Community Board

 Council is switching to a new funding platform - SmartyGrants.
 All funding applicants will need to set up a new log-in; the application process won't change, but you may want to allow some extra time to familiarise yourself with SmartyGrants before you do your first application.

-The 2025 Strengthening Communities Funding round opens on 1 May and closes at noon on 30 May 2025.
+The 2025 Strengthening Communities Funding round is now open and closes at noon on 30 May 2025.
 This fund supports community-focused organisations whose projects contribute to the strengthening of community wellbeing in the Christchurch city area.
 Successful applicants of Strengthening Communities Fund will be paid after 1 September 2025.

 What's happening in the community